-The Board of Directors currently consists of Mr. Stead, Mrs. Ingram, and Messrs.
-John R. Ingram, David B. Ingram, Davis, Pfeffer, Samper, and Wyatt.
-So long as the Ingram Family Stockholders and their permitted transferees (as defined in the Board Representation Agreement) own in excess of 25,000,000 shares of the outstanding Common Equity, the Board Representation Agreement will provide for the designation of (i) not more than three directors designated by the Ingram Family Stockholders, (ii) one director designated by the Chief Executive Officer of the Company, and (iii) four or five additional directors ("Independent Directors") who are not members of the Ingram family or executive officers or employees of the Company.
+The Board of Directors currently consists of Mr. Stead, Mrs. Ingram and Messrs.
+John R. Ingram, Rodek, Dukes, David B. Ingram, and Pfeffer.
+Messrs.
+Davis, Samper, and Wyatt have agreed to serve as directors, with their service to begin as of the date of this Prospectus.
+Messrs.
+Rodek and Dukes will resign from the Board of Directors at such time.
+So long as the Ingram Family Stockholders and their permitted transferees (as defined in the Board Representation Agreement) own in excess of 25,000,000 shares of the outstanding Common Equity, the Board Representation Agreement will provide for the designation of (i) not more than three directors designated by the Ingram Family Stockholders, (ii) one director designated by the Chief Executive Officer of the Company, and (iii) four or five additional directors ("Independent Directors")

+who are not members of the Ingram family or executive officers or employees of the Company.
 Directors designated by the Ingram Family Stockholders may include Martha R. Ingram, any of her legal descendants, or any of their respective spouses.
 See "The Split-Off and the Reorganization -- The Split-Off."
-Messrs.
-Davis, Pfeffer, Samper, and Wyatt are Independent Directors.
+Mr. Pfeffer is an Independent Director, and Messrs.
+Davis, Samper, and Wyatt will be Independent Directors.
 One additional Independent Director may be designated after the closing of this offering.

 COMMITTEES.
 The Board Representation Agreement provides for the formation of certain committees of the Board of Directors.
 The Bylaws of the Company specifically provide for four committees: an Executive Committee, a Nominating Committee, an Audit Committee, and a Compensation Committee.

 The Executive Committee will consist of three directors, one of whom will be a director designated by the Ingram Family Stockholders, one of whom will be the director designated by the Chief Executive Officer of the Company, and one of whom will be an Independent Director.
 The Executive Committee may approve management decisions requiring the immediate attention of the Board of Directors during the period of time between each regularly scheduled meeting of the Board.
-The Executive Committee will not have authority to approve any of the following items, all of which require the approval of the Board: (i) any action that would require the approval of the holders of a majority of the stock held by certain of the Ingram Family Stockholders or that would require approval of the holders of a majority of the Common Equity under applicable law or under the Certificate of Incorporation or Bylaws of the Company; (ii) any acquisition with a total aggregate consideration in excess of 2% of the Company's stockholders' equity; (iii) any action outside the ordinary course of business of the Company; or (iv) any other action involving a material shift in policy or business strategy for the Board.
+The Executive Committee will not have authority to approve any of the following items, all of which require the approval of the Board: (i) any action that would require the approval of the holders of a majority of the stock held by certain of the Ingram Family Stockholders or that would require approval of the holders of a majority of the Common Equity under applicable law or under the Certificate of Incorporation or Bylaws of the Company; (ii) any acquisition with a total aggregate consideration in excess of 2% of the Company's stockholders' equity; (iii) any action outside the ordinary course of business of the Company; or (iv) any other action involving a material shift in policy or business strategy for